 leaked at the zipper seam after just five squeezes

 .
 On wet days, the leather began to absorb water after three to four hours.
-The same pattern was true for the Kinco Pigskin Leather Gloves
+The same pattern emerged for the Kinco Pigskin Leather Gloves

 .
 In our squeeze tests, water instantly absorbed through the breathable nylon fabric at the back of the glove, soaking the glove after the test.
-With all of these tests in mind, we left these gloves at home until nice, dry weather.
+We left these gloves at home until dry weather.
 If you're looking for a ski glove/mitt that offers full water resistance in both wet and dry climates, check out the ski glove Editors' Choice winner, the Arc'teryx Fission Glove

 or the Dakine Tundra Mitt